aciurlik/Summer-Research/README.md

 # Summer-Research

+Quick start for a coder:
+    Check out the code, there should be reasonably good comments.
+If you want to turn the java code into a .jar file, we used eclipse Luna and did File --> Export --> Java --> RunnableJAR file, with Driver as the main class.
+If you have another way to turn code into a .jar, you can use that.

 I. Introduction
   a.
 Purpose
      This program is intended to be a useful tool for advising, so that Furman advisors can spend less time scheduling courses